 Final Thoughts

-If you are unsure whether your coverage fits your needs, it may be time to review your options.
+If you are unsure whether your current coverage fits your situation, now is a smart time to reassess.